zammad/zammad-user-documentation/basics/zammad-glossary.rst

 R
 -

-Role
-   Everyone who logs into Zammad has a predefined role.
-There are three types: admin, agent, and customer.

-   Admins have the most rights: they can define roles, permissions, and settings for the entire team and instance.

-   Agents can view and edit tickets, but not change any settings other than those of their own profiles.

-   Customers can view their tickets' processing status in their individual Customer Interface.

 Release
    Every few months, we bring a new version of Zammad into the world, which is called a release.
 It all started with Zammad 1.0.